Sleep apnea or Obstructive Sleep Apnea (OSA) is a condition that causes your upper airway collapse while you sleep.

 Sadly, the number of people diagnosed with sleep apnea is continuously rising.

-I have chosen to discuss this disorder because of its importance and the degree of damage that this disease can cause if it remains undiagnosed and not treated appropriately.
+I chose to discuss this disorder because of the damage that this disease can cause while it remains undiagnosed.

 Patients who have this condition complain of sleep deprivation, fatigue, exhaustion, poor concentration and sleepiness during the day.

-Did you know that males have higher rate of sleep apnea than females?
+Did you know that males have a higher rate of sleep apnea than females?